 The theme of lack of love, and especially lack of self-love in the central picture of those addicted to sugar and in the homeopathic remedy Saccharum officiale is not surprising.

-‘It is not love, it is only food’ is an expression which could be voted as the number one wake up call of this century.
+‘It is not love, it is only food’ is an expression that resonates with many of us in our modern society.
 When people used to sit by the fire and share their food, wrapped around with the feelings of belonging to their group and a sense of love and togetherness, their hunger was satisfied with much less food for their hearts were full of warmth.
-The modern way of living, uprooting families due to better job opportunities and being constantly busy rushing around, has driven people into the habit of eating alone, eating standing up, eating while reading, while watching television and while doing all sorts of other things but hardly being aware of their food and themselves.
+The modern way of living, uprooting families due to better job opportunities , or being constantly busy rushing around, has driven people into the habit of eating alone, eating standing up, eating while reading, whilst watching television and doing all sorts of other things but hardly being aware of their food and themselves.
 The sense of separation from the group and the lack of love have been compensated by food…and food high in sugar.